 Jane Hamilton | Co-founder and Board Chair

 Jane has two decades of experience in public policy, electoral politics and grassroots/community organizing.
 Her legislative work spans from the Texas State Legislature to the Halls of Congress.
 She began her career as a legislative aide to Texas State Representative Helen Giddings and a year later began her career in Washington, DC serving on the U.S. House Rules Committee as a professional staffer to Ranking Member Martin Frost.
 Jane also served as Chief of Staff to Congressman Marc Veasey who represents portions of North Texas, mainly Dallas and Fort Worth.
-After serving in this role both in Washington, DC and Texas, she accepted an opportunity in Dallas, TX to become a General Manager with Noodle Partners, an online program management company specializing in bringing universities online and lowering the cost of delivering online education.
+After serving in this role both in Washington, DC and Texas, she accepted an opportunity in Dallas, TX to become Vice President of Strategic Affairs with Mathews Southwest, where she focuses on one of the most pressing issues facing our country today — housing affordability and workforce housing.
+Jane combines her private sector experience with her deep knowledge of public sector strategy to address this ever-growing need, developing innovative public-private partnerships while bringing to bear the most effective public policies and government tools to ensure working Texans have the housing options they need.
 Jane is a graduate of Lake Forest College where she double majored in Political Science and Mass Communications.

 Jeri Brooks | Board Member